Men and women who are arrested in Orange County will be taken to the Orange County Intake Release Center (“IRC”). Once booked, men

-Lockers are available outside the security area of the lobby.
+Lockers are currently not available, due to Covid-19 protocols.
 The only items visitors are allowed to bring into the visiting area are identification and keys (with the exception of certain necessities for those bringing babies into the facility).
 Valid identification consists of a government issued photo I.D. card, such as

 - a California driver’s license,